Is Leaning Back in Chair Bad? Chiropractor Explains All

 In other words, you can sit in a massage chair all day and feel fantastic.
 If you’re in the wrong position, you’ll never have enough time for the massage to reverse spinal degeneration.

-Common Question: Alexander Technique
+Common Question: Is Alexander Technique, Any Good?

 The alexander technique is a method of improving posture and movement.
 One of the key elements of the technique is learning to avoid undue strain on the back and neck muscles.
 One way to do this is by leaning back in your chair.
 This helps to take pressure off of the spine and allows the muscles to relax.
 In addition, it can also help to improve your breathing by opening up the chest and diaphragm.